Township No. 3 – 1st Range North of the Plymouth Patent – East of the Kennebec River

 ~ East Somerset County Register ~

 This register provides a detailed overview of Hartland as of 1912 including some its early settlers, businesses, churches, organizations and a listing of Town Officials beginning in 1850.
-A transcription of the original Hartland related pages of the book may be seen below.
+A transcription of the original Hartland related pages of the book may be seen on the document below.